Tokyo to Enoshima: Your Guide to the Perfect Seaside Day Trip

 One of the first things to enjoy after crossing the Enoshima Benten Bridge (江の島弁天橋) and arriving on the island is Benzaiten Nakamise Dori Street (江の島弁財天仲見世通り), full of small stores and restaurants where you can find small souvenirs or taste Japanese street food, including local seafood, ice cream or beer.

-Enoshima Shrine is actually composed of three shrines: Hetsumiya (辺津宮), Nakatsumiya (中津宮) and Okutsumiya (奥津宮).
+Enoshima Shrine (江島神社) is actually composed of three shrines: Hetsumiya (辺津宮), Nakatsumiya (中津宮) and Okutsumiya (奥津宮).
+You can learn more about the shrines on the official website of Fujisawa.
 The walk along the stairs from one shrine to another is very pleasant and offers beautiful views of the surrounding nature and the seaside.

 I also recommend you to visit Enoshima’s Buddhist temple, Enoshima Daishi (江の島大師).
+You can’t miss it with its two red statues at the entrance.
 The temple's architecture, statues and lanterns exude a sense of serenity, and has an overall lovely atmosphere.

 Enoshima Daishi